MajestyHenius/MiniBistro/README.md

-# MiniBistro: A business simulation game based on generative agents.
+# MiniBistro: A Business Simulation Game Based on Generative Agents

 **This work is done at Shanghai Qi Zhi Institute under the supervision of Professor** [**Tianxing He**](https://cloudygoose.github.io/)

 ![Unity](https://img.shields.io/badge/Unity-2022.3%2B-blue.svg)
 ![License](https://img.shields.io/badge/License-MIT-green.svg)

 **MiniBistro** is a restaurant management/business simulation [game](#Directly-Play) powered by Generative Agents.
 As the restaurant owner, you manage operations and build your reputation through natural language interactions with AI-driven waiters and customers.
-Game&Dialogue language: Chinese.

 ![Fig1](./ppt.jpg)

 ## 🎮 Overview

 In MiniBistro, non-player characters (NPCs) are powered by Large Language Models (LLMs).
-Waiters make autonomous decisions based on their personality, backgrounds, game value(energy/mood) and memory.
+Waiters make autonomous decisions based on their personality, backgrounds, game value (energy/mood) and memory.
 Customers have their own backgrounds, preferences, and base satisfaction, leading to dynamic and unpredictable interactions.
 This Unity-based 2D business simulation explores the future of AI-driven gameplay and emergent storytelling.

 ## ✨ Features

 ### 🤖 NPC Systems
 - **Generative Waiters**: Each waiter has a unique personality, backstory, stat system (Energy, Mood, Tips) and memory that directly influences their LLM-driven decision-making (e.g., "Lin is a student doing part-time job."
-"Dong is an unemployed worker just trying to make a living." ).
+"Dong is an unemployed worker just trying to make a living.").
 - **Generative Customers**: Customers are pre-generated into libraries (Normal, All-Positive, All-Negative) with distinct base satisfications, personalities, preferences, and rich backstories that affect their behavior.
 - **State Machines & LLM Fusion**: Waiters operate on a flexible state machine powered by LLM choices, while chefs use a fixed state machine to ensure gameplay stability.
 Customers use LLMs for key decisions like queuing, ordering, waiting, complaining, leaving and even emergence situations.